640 South State StreetDover, Delaware 19901

 Urgent or frequent need to urinate

-Possible symptoms of kidney cancer also include blood in your urine and lower back pain, as well as abdominal (belly) pain, weight loss, and tiredness.
+Possible symptoms of kidney cancer also include blood in your urine and lower back pain, as well as belly (abdominal) pain, weight loss, and tiredness.

-If you have bladder pain syndrome, this test can also give your doctor more information on your condition.
+If you have bladder pain syndrome, this test can also give your healthcare provider more information on your condition.
 Symptoms of bladder pain syndrome include:

-Pelvic pain or discomfort often linked to bladder filling, not because of any other medical problem
+Pelvic pain or discomfort often linked to bladder filling, not because of any other health problem

-Your doctor may also order other tests to diagnose problems in your urinary tract.
+Your healthcare provider may also order other tests to diagnose problems in your urinary tract.
 These may include:

 Urinalysis to check your urine for red blood cells, white blood cells, and sugar